 Includes advanced preparation for performance of classical texts.
 Emphasizes voice, speech, movement, and character development.
 Covers Greek and Roman acting styles, Commedia dell Arte and 17th Century French Neoclassic styles, Shakespearean Tragedy and Comedy, Comedy of Manners, and 19th Century Romanticism and Melodrama.
 Includes a brief introduction to Modern and Post-modern acting styles.

 Teaches advanced skills and methods involved in the audition process for stage and screen roles.
 Focuses on developing resumes, interview skills, and preparing a wide range of audition pieces.

 Performance workshop course that allows BFA Theatre Arts: Acting and Musical Theater emphasis seniors to collaborate with a director to create a showcase of each student actor's performance for promotional purposes.
 Teaches key skills in career and personal financial management related to the acting profession.

-Increases the actor's command of tone, rhythm, pacing, and diction to fulfill the demands of classical acting.
-Involves rigorous textual analysis of the verse and prose of classical texts followed by interpretive exercises in both vocalization and physicality.
+Increases the actor's command of operative language, complex syntax, imagery, figures of sound, and rhythm to fulfill the demands of classical acting.
+Involves rigorous textual analysis of the verse and prose of Shakespearean texts followed by practice in vocal/physical interpretation and performance.